Buliwyfa/calendar_extension/README.md

 ```
 ## Informations
 This is the first module I've written and I hope it works for you.
 I have oriented myself on the original calendar module code.
-I also hope that I can find a solution for the ["upcoming-events"-issue](https://github.com/staxDB/calendar_extenstion/issues/1), but I haven't found a solution yet.
+I also hope that I can find a solution for the ["upcoming-events"-issue](https://github.com/staxDB/calendar_extenstion/issues/1), but I haven't found it yet.
 Maybe one of you can do that.

 __Module website:__ <https://github.com/staxDB/calendar_extension.git>